lesquoyb/HowsTheNetwork/README.md

 The console will refresh itself everytime it has new data, so with the default values it would be every 10 seconds.

+To exit press the 'q' key on your keyboard

 ## Try it in GUI

 The script to run the program in GUI mode is `gui_main.py`.
 Don't forget to install the `PySide6` dependencies mentionned above!